- U.S. Violent Crime Definition & Statistics

 Never try talking your way out of the situation before talking to a lawyer first.
 You have the right to an attorney even if you cannot afford one.
 If you can't pay for one, let the police officers know, and the court will appoint a lawyer for you.

 Immediately after your arrest, you should get in contact with your lawyer.
 The lawyer will advise you about all aspects of your case.
-Working with an experienced lawyer is the best way to ensure that the police don't deprive you of your rights and get the best outcome for your case.
+Working with a professional criminal defence attorney is the best way to ensure that the police don't deprive you of your rights and get the best outcome for your case.

 2. Keep Your Mouth Shut